-When we’re not actively solving marketing challenges in higher ed, we’re thinking about them.
+When we’re not actively solving higher education challenges, we’re thinking about them.

 And writing about them.
 And reading about them.
 And talking about them.
-Collected here are our insights and resources into all things related to higher education marketing, including white papers, presentations, videos, audio files, worksheets and the RHBlog.
+Collected here are the insights and resources that we’ve developed to help inspire colleges and universities toward greater relevance, including blog posts, white papers, presentations, videos and worksheets.

 What Are We Talking About When We Talk About “Student Success”?

 Earlier this year, a bunch of us on Team RHB were having a lively conversation in our multi-time zone Zoombox about RHB’s growing student success practice, when our president, Sam Waterson, paused the conversation and asked the question posed in the title of this article.
 “It reminds me of ‘peacekeeping missiles’,” said the eponymous founder…Read more

 Strategic Planning: Leading With Authenticity and Strategy

 What’s the difference between visionary and hallucinatory leadership during a strategic planning process?
 How can a leader best incorporate their own goals and ambitions for their institution with the vision other community members have—and with reality?
 In a webinar on April 12, RHB Vice President for Marketing Leadership Dr. Rob Zinkan and I discussed eight…Read more

 Transcript: Strategic Planning: Leading With Authenticity and Strategy

 On April 12, Aimee Hosemann, Sam Waterson and Rob Zinkan hosted RHB’s latest webinar about its strategic planning research, analyzing 108 plans across higher ed.
 They discuss eight leadership themes that emerged from interviews with presidents of institutions that had the “most strategic” plans.
 For additional resources, you can watch a recording of the webinar, download the executive…Read more

 Are Silos to Blame or Flawed Organizational Design?
 Why We Should Move Beyond Talking About Higher Ed Silos